 4. A Head Lamp

 Being able to use both hands while also illuminating whatever it is you’re working on will be more valuable than you can imagine.
-Look for something rater small, but with a strong elastic grip and a long battery life.
-You won’t need to carry a whole flash light after all!
+Look for something rather small, but with a strong elastic grip and a long battery life.
+You won’t need to carry a whole flashlight after all!

 5. A Water Purification Straw

 Perhaps most importantly, if you plan to be able to survive for at least a few days by yourself and perhaps away from the comforts of civilized life, you will need something to purify water with so you can safely drink it.
 A water purification straw isn’t really a long-term solution since these items usually only work for about 25 gallons, but it should definitely be part of your emergency kit for a few days.